ZigaoWang/eye-tracking/README.md

 If camera access isn't available, the application will run in simulation mode:
 - Move your mouse around the screen to control the simulated eye movement
 - Move your mouse to the edge of the screen to trigger attention alerts
+- Keep your mouse in the center of the screen to trigger focus rewards

 ## Hackathon Context
 This project addresses accessibility needs for individuals with ADHD by providing technology that: